mmvvff/aamne_decompr/README.md

 ## Contributing

-Contributions to this project are welcome.
+Contributions to this project are welcome, but keep in mind that this is **a work in progress**; e.g., there is several data not fully explained that are used aggregate sectors for my own research purposes.

 Please fork the repository and submit a pull request with your changes.

 ## Citation